-• <restartTolerance>, float, optional field, the body of this XML node must contain a valid floating point value.
+- <restartTolerance>, float, optional field, the body of this XML node must contain a valid floating point value.
 If a <Restart> node is supplied for this <Sampler>, this node offers a way to determine how strictly matching points are determined.
 Given a point in the input space, if that point is within a relative Euclidean distance (equal to the tolerance) of a restart point, the nearest restart point will be used.
+Default: 1e-15 - <ConstantSource>, string, optional field, the body of this XML node must contain the name of an appropriate DataObject defined in the <DataObjects> block (see Section 12).
+It is used as a source from which constants can take values.

-12.1.5 Stratified
+10.1.5 Stratified